- Site Map

 Port Colborne is currently offering rebates to residents of single family homes who purchase and install a Port Colborne Approved water efficient toilet in their home.

-There is a limit of three toilet rebates per residence and the approved toilet must have been purchased after January 1, 2009.
+There is a limit of two toilet rebates per residence and the approved toilet must have been purchased after January 1, 2017.

 There are a limited number of rebates available each year.
 Rebates will be issued on a first come, first served basis.